Helyos96/Redle/README.md

 * Launch `redle.exe` (make sure `dsa-private.key` is reachable by it)
 * Copy `launcher.exe` and `dsa-public.key` to the game's root folder.
 * Launch `launcher.exe`
+* Select London server (this is tied to lon01.login.pathofexile.com)